vexxhost/magnum/doc/source/user/index.rst

   The default value corresponds to the one recommended in this doc for our current Kubernetes version.

+_`boot_volume_size`
+  This label sets the size of a boot volume for instances, this is useful if your flavors are boot from volume only.
+The default value is 20, setting by config option default_boot_volume_size

+_`boot_volume_type`
+  This label sets the volume type of a boot volume for instances, this is useful if your flavors are boot from volume only.
+The default value is 0, meaning that no volume will be created on boot.
+If it's not setting by config option default_boot_volume_type, then Magnum will random select one from the list of Cinder volume types.

 _`etcd_volume_size`
   This label sets the size of a volume holding the etcd storage data.
+  The default value is 0, meaning the etcd data is not persisted (no volume).

+_`etcd_volume_type`
+  This label sets the volume type of a volume holding the etcd storage data.
   The default value is 0, meaning the etcd data is not persisted (no volume).

 _`container_infra_prefix`